How To Turn Acrylic Paint Into Fabric Paint Without Medium?

 Step 6.
 You can now wash your fabric to check that the painting you made on it is permanent.
 Wash by hand under running water and you will see that the painting is permanent.
 Even when you use soap.
 You have effectively turned acrylic paint into quality fabric paint.

-How To Use Acrylic Paint Directly On Fabric?
+Use Acrylic Paint Directly On Fabric

 use acrylic paint directly on fabric